A bite from a venomous snake, such as a rattlesnake, is an emergency. If a person gets bitten, it is critical that they receive medical help fast.

 - Mark the leading edge of tenderness or swelling on the skin and write the time alongside it.

 Once at the hospital, medical staff will administer antivenom medication.

 When treating a rattlesnake bite, there are some actions not to take.
 These include:

 - allowing the person who has been bitten to become overexerted

 - cutting into the bite with a knife or razor

 - trying to suck out the venom

-- giving any stimulants or pain medication unless told to by a doctor
+- giving any stimulants or pain medication unless a doctor has instructed it

 - giving a person who has been bitten anything to eat or drink

 - raising the site of the bite above the person’s heart